 Since that the trade and profit of the city

 Consisteth of all nations.
 Therefore go."
-(3.3.29-34)
+(3.3.29-34) - "I have heard

 Your Grace hath ta'en great pains to qualify